 function by a

-one, first smoothly truncate the function at a large spatial scale to be compactly supported, then convolve with a smooth, compactly supported approximation to the identity.)
+one, convolve with a smooth, compactly supported approximation to the identity.)
+What happens in the endpoint case

 Hölder spaces are particularly useful in elliptic PDE, because tools such as the maximum principle lend themselves well to the suprema that appear inside the definition of the norms; see for instance the book of Gilbarg and Trudinger for a thorough treatment.
 For simple examples of elliptic PDE, such as the Poisson equation